omics-datascience/modulector/README.md

 ### MiRNA details

-This functionality allows obtaining different information about a miRNA, such as its sequence, its previous identifiers and databases where information about it can be found..
+This functionality allows obtaining different information about a miRNA, such as its sequence, its previous identifiers and databases where information about it can be found.

 - URL: `/mirna`
 - Required query params: